 1981 to 1990

 The decade of the 1980s represents nationwide dissemination of an established profession.
 There is growing recognition of PA contributions to the medical workforce.
-With a single exception, all states now authorize the delegation of responsibility by the physician to the physician assistant, provided that tasks assigned are within the scope of practice of the physician.
+With two exceptions, all states now authorize the delegation of responsibility by the physician to the physician assistant, provided that tasks assigned are within the scope of practice of the physician.
 Revision of statutes allows prescriptive privileges in most states.
 There is a clear trend toward specialization with PAs employed by physicians practicing all specialties.
 By the end of the decade, branches of the military service begin to grant commissioned officer status to PAs.
 In 1981 the NCCPA introduces the process of recertification by examination.
 In 1986, reimbursement of PA services under Medicare, Part B, is authorized under the Omnibus Budget Reconciliation Act.
 The profession is poised for another period of rapid growth.

 Staffing Primary Care in 1990: Physician Replacement and Costs Savings, by Jane Cassels Record, reveals that PAs based in an HMO can provide 79% of care traditionally performed by primary care physicians at 50% of the cost.